gfunkmonk/icecream/README.md

 If you restart a computer, you still want it to be in the icecream cluster after reboot.
 Consult your distribution's documentation on this.
-If you use packages provided by your distribution this should be automatic (or a simple configuration change).
+If you uses packages provided by your distribution this should be automatic (or a simple configuration change)

 ### make scheduler persistent:

-By adding options --scheduler-host for daemon and --persistent-client-connection for scheduler, the client connections are not disconnected from the scheduler even if there is an availability of better scheduler.
+By adding an option --scheduler-host for daemon and --persistent-client-connection for scheduler, the client connections are not disconnected from the scheduler even there is an availability of better scheduler.

 TroubleShooting
 -------------------------------------------------------------------------------